-Provisions are made in WAMIT to guard against unintended loss of old output files.
-If the names specified for the P2F and OUT files are identical to existing files, the user is prompted interactively to choose between (1) changing the new output filename, or (2) overwriting the old file.
+Provisions are made in WAMIT to guard against unintended loss of old output files, depending on the configuration parameters IDELFILES and IOUTFNAME.
+In the default case where these parameters are not used, or are equal to zero, and if the names specified for the P2F and OUT files are identical to existing files, the user is prompted interactively to choose between (1) changing the new output filename, or (2) overwriting the old file.
 If a new filename is specified interactively it must include the desired extension.
 For example, if the name test01.frc is retained as described in Section 2.9, instead of a modified name such as test01x.frc, the user is prompted at the start of the FORCE subprogram with the choice of either overwriting the old file test01.out or specifying another name for the new OUT file.
 If the default setting NUMNAM=0 is used, the same safeguard will apply to the numeric output files, minimizing the possibility that these are lost during a subsequent run.
 Otherwise, if NUMNAM=1, the OPTN output files are assigned the same names for all runs, and old OPTN files are overwritten without warning when a new run is made; this option avoids the proliferation of old output files, but requires the user to rename or otherwise preserve the contents of OPTN files which are to be saved.